-Over R42 billion of retirement money remains unclaimed, which – according to the Financial Services Board (FSB) – accounts for 1.8% of all retirement money.
-Over the last few years, efforts have been made by administrators of retirement funds and the FSB to trace individuals and family members who are owed retirement benefits.
+Over R42 billion of retirement money remains unclaimed, which – according to the Financial Sector Conduct Authority (FSCA) – accounts for 1.8% of all retirement money.
+Over the last few years, efforts have been made by administrators of retirement funds and the FSCA to trace individuals and family members who are owed retirement benefits.
 In the last five years, R18 billion was paid to 680 000 members, with an average amount of R26 787 per member.

 Apart from poor record-keeping by fund administrators, the FSB says members themselves are not providing the fund with updated contact details for themselves and their beneficiaries.
 There is also a trend for members not to inform their dependents that if they die in service, there may be benefits payable or to inform the dependents which institution to contact.

 If you believe you are entitled to an unclaimed benefit, before you get too excited, be aware that over 1 million members (26.46%) have an unclaimed benefit of less than R250.
 In these cases, the member most likely had already claimed their funds but some interest or a late payment had accrued to their account subsequent to the withdrawal.

 How to investigate a claim

 Do not pay someone money to trace the money for you, because the FSCA offers such a service for free.
 The FSCA says that there are “various unscrupulous operators who persuade members of the public to pay them an amount (eg, R1200) to trace their money.
 These are often empty promises, and there is absolutely no guarantee that the person paying that amount is due any money.”